Dr. Jinni Demine

 Danielle’s journey start in Manitoba where she was born and raised.
 When she came to Ontario with her mother and brother, she decided that coming a veterinary assistant was her next move.
 This helped her to fulfill her dreams of working in a veterinary hospital with like-minded individuals who love the world of animals as much as she does.
 Outside of her working life, Danielle spends most of her time on her farm with her horse, Dodger, and her dogs, training for the rodeo.

 Shannon, who got her first start at Trenton Pet Hospital in 2011, has been a dedicated veterinary professional for the past 7 years.
-In 2016 she rejoined the Trenton Pet Hospital team as our Doggie Daycare Manager.
+In 2016 she rejoined the Trenton Pet Hospital team.
 Shannon shares her homes with her daughter Hayden, her dog Peter and her cat Houdini.
 In her spare time she is very passionate about photography and animal behaviour.

 For the past 2 years, Heather has been working closely with Dogs and Cats of the Dominican Republic, helping give a voice to those who can not speak for themselves.
 Volunteering in the Dominican in February 2019 with DCDR made Heather realize that she needed to get back in the field she was always meant to be in – helping animals in need!